DoganM95/OpenRGB-Server/README.md

-Here’s a polished and clearer version of your README with improved structure, grammar, and formatting:

----

 # OpenRGB-Server

 This container runs OpenRGB in server mode, allowing you to control RGB components of any compatible device via network.
 **Currently, it only supports Linux hosts.**
 It is especially useful for managing RGB LEDs on devices such as NAS servers for status indication (e.g., temperature, RAM usage) through colors, brightness, and effects.

----

 ## Run the TCP Server